DHTMLX/docs-kanban/docs/api/provider/rest_routes/put_routes/js_kanban_put_rows_move_route.md

 ### Description

-@short: Moves a row to the specified position
+@short: Moves a row to a specified position

 The route handles the **HTTP PUT** request made to the **'rows/{id}/move'** path.